 While AWS ElastiCache and AWS CloudFront are both caching solutions, their individual approaches and overall framework differ greatly.

 ElastiCache, for starters, enhances the performance of web applications by quickly retrieving information from fully-managed in-memory data stores.
-It utilizes Memcached and Redis, and manages to considerably reduce the time your applications would, otherwise, take to read data from disk-based databases.
+It utilizes Memcached, Redis OSS, and Valkey, and manages to considerably reduce the time your applications would, otherwise, take to read data from disk-based databases.

 Amazon CloudFront seeks to boost the performance of web applications too.
 But, unlike ElastiCache, it acts as a Content Delivery Network (CDN) — which speeds up the delivery of web-based assets through endpoint caches that are positioned close to the traffic source.
 In other words, your web visitors load content from the closest caching server, instead of relying entirely on the original hosting server.